 Don joined the Michigan Board in May of 2016.
 His wife received a positive diagnosis in 2013, but in advance of that, he began attending the Royal Oak support group as a way to prepare himself and his family for the journey ahead.
-Don is a big believer in providing resources that benefit the entire family, patients and caregivers, and plans to use his 25 years in marketing and advertising to raise awareness and connect people in the State of Michigan affect by HD.
+Don is a big believer in providing resources that benefit the entire family, patients and caregivers and that HDSA is the best platform available to raise awareness and connect people in the State of Michigan affected by HD.

 Dave graduated from Ferris State University with a degree in Industrial Chemistry Technology, and worked at Dow Corning Corporation for 32 years.
 His best friend Roger was diagnosed with HD in 1996, and Dave became his primary caregiver until he passed away from complications from HD in 2002.
 Roger lost a daughter to JHD at the age of 14, along with many other family members, and he has family who are currently at risk.
 He has 3 grandchildren who thanks to IVF are not at risk.
 Dave has served on the board of HDSA Michigan Chapter since 2000, and was President for 10 years.
 He published the HDSA Michigan Chapter newsletter from 2004-2016, and maintained the chapter website from 2004 -2015.
 He currently leads the Tri-Cities Support Group in Saginaw MI and lives in Midland MI.

 Shawn graduated from San Diego State University with a B.A. in Accounting.
 She is married with two wonderful kids and is currently working as a Royalty Analyst Lead at a company in Ann Arbor MI.
 She joined the Board as Treasurer in 2018 in support of her sister-in-law with HD and nephew, who remains at risk.